 You can become a member of these associations if you like.
 They represent the interests of the profession.
 Plus, they’ll prepare you to tackle any issue or client that comes your way.
 Participate and there will be no doubt in employers’ minds that you’re the best candidate for the job.

 Professional organizing isn’t regulated in most states.
-You don’t necessarily need a certificate or formal training to do it for a living.
-This means that the field is a mix of low and highly skilled organizers. .
+So you don’t necessarily need a certificate or formal training to do it for a living.
+However, this means that the field is a mix of low and highly skilled organizers.
 How can employers tell who the real deal is?
 They’ll need to find people with organizing skills AND potential to excel.

 When you get certified, you’re doing it electively.
 It shows employers that you go above and beyond.
 And it’s true – proper education and training matters to you!
 Developing hard skills is important, but you’ve taken the time to flesh out your soft skills as well.
 Your employers will know that you’re driven.
 This translates into doing the best job possible and providing clients with amazing service.
 What employer wouldn’t love that?
 Your penchant for life-long learning is a valuable trait—don’t forget it!